 Risks:

-– Rate risk: Higher interest rates can push bond prices down.
+– Rate risk: Higher interest rates can push bond prices down, affecting investors in fixed-income securities.

 – Credit risk: The issuer could not pay the payments.